wez/govee-lan-hass/README.md

 ## Requirements of the LAN API

+* Home Assistant must be running on the same network as your Govee devices.
+  If you are running it in docker, you will need to use `network_mode: host` or use a macvlan network.
 * UDP port 4003 must be available to the integration, as the LAN API protocol doesn't respond to the sender of a request, but only to that fixed port number.
 That means that you cannot run two different implementations of the